 "I think I need a bath.
 Do you think I need a bath?"
-Isabella asked no one in particular.
+Isabela asked no one in particular.

 "I would love a bath," Cameron Hawke slurred in response, tucking her cards against her chest as she leaned on the dark pirate.
 Carver groaned loudly, tossing his cards to the table.